Fantasy and Fugue in Santillana del Mar

 Will the sea, beyond the hills, open blue caves?

 Moss grows in the claws of the stone lions.

-The village is a large tree of convoluted stone
+The town is a large tree of convoluted stone

 and the rain continues to soften its back.

 In the air there’s the sick scent of eucalyptus.

 I will save all this night’s dream in my heart

 in the garden, the medieval grass in the cloisters.

 You monsters on the arches, open wide your bulging